Top Things Do in Bucharest [2025 Update]

 Spend some time exploring the area and take a break at one of the many nearby cafes, taking photos of everything in sight.

-15. The People’s Salvation Cathedral
+15. Let Your Jaw Drop Looking at the People’s Salvation Cathedral

 The People’s Salvation Cathedral (aka Catedrala Neamului) can be found next to the Palace of the Parliament and is the second of Bucharest’s mammoth buildings.